 As my Warrior journey evolves so will Okii Kuma Ryu and my this martial training website.
 Thank you for sharing this journey with me! - Kuma

 Growing up we often moved around and always being the new kid in school wasn't easy.
 It would often lend the bullies of the school to use you to make a point.

 So, I quickly had to learn how to defend myself without drawing to much undo attention.
 Thus my street combat self defense training path began to take shape.

 In the late 1980's, I attended Tech School in Tampa, Florida earning an AS Degree in Computer/Electronic Engineering of Technology.

-I currently work as a certified Technical Service Manager.
-This technical background allows me to effectively evaluate current and future self defense technologies.
+I currently work as a certified Technical Sales and Service Manager.
+This technical background has allowed me to effectively evaluate and test current and future self defense technologies.

 After college I moved back to Naples Florida and spent several years training with my warrior brother Iron Tiger.

-We later meet up again in Orlando, Florida, during this time we formed warrior street combat self defense forging its concepts and tactics.
+We later meet up again in Orlando, Florida, during this time we formed the warrior street combat self defense forging its beginning concepts and tactics.

 The interactions of these two warrior brothers laid the foundation for the Warrior Code of Tiger and Bear